 All new buildings and additions must adhere to the setback requirements as defined in the town zoning ordinance.
-In both districts, an additional 8 foot front yard setback off the wall plane above 24 feet is encouraged to maintain a generally 2story character along the building front.
 Tower elements and roof dormers are permitted in this zone, adding up to no more than 25% of the building frontage.
+Allow bay windows, etc. to protrude into front and side setbacks up to 3 feet.